-They will both hold an equal share in the home;
+- they will both hold an equal share in the home;

-Neither person is able to take the other person’s share as long as the joint tenancy exists;
+- neither person is able to take the other person’s share as long as the joint tenancy exists;

-If one person dies, the other person will automatically inherit the whole property;
+- if one person dies, the other person will automatically inherit the whole property;

-It is not possible for a person to will the property to another person unless both partners agree;
+- it is not possible for a person to will the property to another person unless both partners agree.

 If the house was held as a ‘tenancy in common’:

-It will be held in shares agreed upon when the property is bought.
-One person might own 75% of the property and the other person 25% of the property, for instance;
+- it will be held in shares agreed upon when the property is bought. one person might own 75% of the property and the other person 25% of the property, for instance;

-If the shares are not stated, the law will usually say that the shares are equal;
+- if the shares are not stated, the law will usually say that the shares are equal;

-If one person dies, their share in the property will be passed on according to their will or, in the event that there is no will, it will pass on to their next of kin.
+- if one person dies, their share in the property will be passed on according to their will or, in the event that there is no will, it will pass on to their next of kin.

-If the house was rented and the tenancy agreement names both people, then they are both responsible for the rent.
+If the house was rented and the tenancy agreement names both people, they are both responsible for the rent.
 If one person fails to pay the rent, the other person is liable.
-If both people are on the tenancy agreement, then they both have the right to stay in the house if the relationship breaks up.
+If both people are on the tenancy agreement, they both have the right to stay in the house if the relationship breaks up.
 If only one person is named on the tenancy agreement, they can make the unnamed person leave unless they can establish ‘right of occupation’ in court.

 Neither person will have any rights to the other person’s finances unless they have a joint account.
-If they have a joint account, then the money will belong to both people, but if one person didn’t use the account at all, it will be hard for them to claim any right to it.
+If they do have a joint account, the money will belong to both people, but if one person didn’t use the account at all, it will be hard for them to claim any right to it.

 Possessions owned by a person before the relationship will continue to be theirs and the person who bought an object will be its owner.
-Things bought from a joint account will belong to both people and things given as a gift to the other person will be owned by the recipient, but this can be exceedingly hard to prove.
+Things bought from a joint account will belong to both people and things given as a gift to the other person will be owned by the recipient, but this can be hard to prove.

 Death and inheritance